conjurer-rich/conjurer-web/_pages/home.md

 Join the growing number of businesses creating better workplaces—for their people, their teams, and their results.

-{% include call-to-action.md text="Get Started Today" link="/contact" align="center"}
+{% include call-to-action.md text="Get Started Today" link="/contact" align="center" %}